Mayday (Three Days Grace song): Critical reception

 Gregory Adams of Revolver stated, "Sonically, Three Days Grace's latest single lean into a melodically-bruising modern rock aesthetic, with both singers on high alert as they take stock of the waking world."
 Chad Childers of Loudwire remarked, "The new song 'Mayday' kicks off with a killer bass line before Matt Walst's screams and some more electronic backing blow up the intensity."

 Chart performance

 "Mayday" peaked at number one on the Canada Mainstream Rock chart.
 The song spent ten weeks at number one.
 It also reached number 20 on the US Hot Rock & Alternative Songs chart, as well as number one on the Mainstream Rock chart, becoming their eighteenth number-one song on the chart.
 The song peaked at number one and two on the US Hard Rock Digital Song Sales and Digital Song Sales chart, respectively.
+The song was ranked at number one on the 2025 Billboard Canada Mainstream Rock year-end chart.